 Indiana sports betting has topped the $1 billion mark in the first four months of this year despite a 25% decline in April’s handle.

 The Hoosier State saw a huge shrink in its sports betting handle a month after holding the NCAA Men’s Basketball Tournament exclusively in the state.
 According to the monthly report released Wednesday by Indiana Gaming Commission, Indiana bettors wagered $236.4 million in April representing a sharp decline in the activity from March which brought in $316.7 million.

 However, the 25% drop was not unexpected as numbers are typically lower during this part of the year.
 Also, the April handle still represented a 798% higher year-over-year comparison as last April’s handle of $26.3 million was eclipsed by the coronavirus pandemic.

 With an 8.5% hold rate, nearly $20.1 million in sportsbook revenue was generated in adjusted gross revenue (AGR), down 23.8% month over month.
 The Hoosier State drew $1.9 million in taxes, representing 24% decline from March.

 Indiana sports betting posted its highest handle record of $348.2 million in January.

 Indiana Mobile Sports Betting Leads as Usual

 Like March, most bets were made digitally in Indiana.
 Online sports betting accounted for $214.6 million of the handle in April.
-It was a proportionate decline of 25.2% from March’s $286.8 million, with each month accounted for 91% of the total sports betting handle.
+It was a proportionate decline of 25.2% from March’s $286.8 million, with each month accounting for 91% of the total sports betting handle.